 Other superfood benefits

-The body absorbs coconut oil health benefits both inside and out through 3 major properties.
-This oil is antifungal, antibacterial, and antimicrobial.
-These properties make it useful for everything from a facial moisturizer to deodorant... the same oil that can be used in cooking and baking!
+The body benefits from 3 properties in this oil.
+Coconut oil is antifungal, antibacterial, and antimicrobial.
+These properties make it useful for everything from a facial moisturizer to deodorant… the same oil that can be used in cooking and baking!
 And did I mention that it smells incredible as well?
-Keep on reading to learn some great uses for this superfood oil.

 There are many websites that can give you a list of uses for coconut oil, yet I want this list to all be about my personal testimony.
 I religiously use all of these things and can personally say they work for me, so I hope you fall in love too!